MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 * [Debug Windows and Windows Phone](#DbgWindows)

->**Tip**: For a video and accompanying tutorial that shows you how to debug using the Visual Studio debugger, DOM Explorer, and the JavaScript Console, see [Video Walkthrough: Debug using Visual Studio Diagnostic Tools for Cordova](../video/debug-using-vs-diagnostic-tools.md)

 You can attach the Visual Studio debugger to an app that’s running in the Apache Ripple emulator.